siva82kb/ALADA-Course/README.md

 These will be uploaded after each in-class lecture.

 ### Assignments
 All assignment-related information is available in the assignments folder of the repository.
 The assignment problems can be found in the individual chapters of the course [notes](notes/aladanotes.pdf).
+All assignments will be due by 11:59 PM on the due date.
+You have 3 late days to use throughout the semester.
+Each late day extends the deadline by 24 hours.
+After the late days are used, late submissions will not be accepted.

 Sl.
 No | Topic | Problems | Due Date